-If you've had a hamstring injury in the past it may be more vulnerable to injury in the future, especially when placed under stress.
-Some common hamstring injuries are minor tears or avulsions.
-To help prevent future hamstring problems, protection is needed while jogging, walking, hiking or engaging in other sports.
-Wrapping your hamstring with athletic tape prior to performing these activities will give your hamstring the additional protection and support it needs to avoid potential injuries.
+If you've had a hamstring injury in the past, it might be more vulnerable to injury in the future, especially when placed under stress.
+To help prevent future hamstring problems, protect your thigh while jogging, walking, hiking or engaging in other sports.
+Wrapping your hamstring with athletic tape prior to performing these activities will give your hamstring the additional support it needs to avoid potential injuries.

 Take the athletic tape and start wrapping your hamstring.
 Start about 1 1/2 inches above your your knee and head up to your groin, stopping about 3 inches below the groin.